-Comparing results from the different tokenizers is not straightforward, because performance of the Natural Language Understanding component, NPCEditor, is not easily boiled down to a single number.
-NPCEditor is more than just a classifier: it also employs dialogue management logic designed to avoid the worst responses.
-When faced with a novel input, NPCEditor first ranks all the available responses according to the classifier's confidence in the appropriateness of each response.
-If the confidence score of the top-ranked response exceeds a threshold determined during training, NPCEditor returns that response; if the best response falls below the threshold, NPCEditor replaces the selected response with an "off-topic" utterance that asks the user to repeat the question or takes initiative and changes the topic (Leuski et al., 2006).
-Such failure to return a response, also called non-understanding (Bohus and Rudnicky, 2005), is usually preferred over returning an inappropriate one (misunderstanding).
-The response threshold is set to provide an optimal balance between false positives (inappropriate responses above threshold) and false negatives (appropriate responses below threshold) on the training data; however, it turns out that the various tokenizers vield very different return rates, making it impossible to compare them directly.
+The Natural Language Understanding component, NPCEditor, is more than a classifier: it also employs dialogue management logic designed to avoid the worst responses.
+NPCEditor calculates the classifier's confidence in the appropriateness of the selected response, and if it falls below a certain threshold, the selected response is replaced with an "off-topic" utterance that asks the user to repeat the question or takes initiative and changes the topic (Leuski et al. 2006); such failure to return a response (also called nonunderstanding) is usually preferred over returning an inappropriate one (misunderstanding).
 The capability to not return a response is crucial in keeping conversational characters coherent, but it is not captured by standard classifier evaluation methods such as accuracy, recall (proportion of correct responses that were retrieved), or precision (proportion of retrieved responses that are correct).
-We therefore evaluate the different tokenizers in a way that takes into account the ability to avoid responses for certain questions, using an error return plot - a graphical representation of the tradeoff between errors and failures to return a response (Artstein, 2011).
-For each tokenizer we log the top-ranked response for every test utterance, together with its confidence score.
-Then at each possible threshold we plot the error rate (number of incorrect responses divided by total inputs) against the non-return rate (failures to respond divided by total inputs).
-Plots are done separately for each tokenizer because confidence scores are based on parameters learned during training, and are therefore not comparable across tokenizers.
+We therefore evaluate the different tokenizers in a way that takes into account the ability to avoid responses for certain questions.